Bimo99B9/autoUniCalendar/README.md

 ### Obtaining JSESSIONID

 To obtain your personal and expiring `JSESSIONID`, login into SIES and press F12 (or Ctrl+Shift+I) and navigate to the "Storage" section.
 You should find at least two cookies.
-Copy the `JSESSIONID` and paste it into the script's input.
+Copy the `JSESSIONID` from `/serviciosacademicos` and paste it into the script's input.

+### Flags

+The following flags can be provided as arguments:

+- `[-h | --help]` to show the help dialog.
+- `[-o | --output <filename>]` to change the name of the resulting csv file.
+- `[--disable-location-parsing]` to disable location parsing specific to EPI.
+- `[--disable-experimental-location-parsing]` to disable some experimental location parsing specific to EPI.
+- `[--disable-class-type-parsing]` to disable class type parsing.

 [epiCalendar](https://github.com/miermontoto/epiCalendar) © 2022 by [Juan Mier](https://github.com/miermontoto) is licensed under [CC BY-NC-SA 4.0](http://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1)